 Average cost of life insurance

-Some things in life are priceless and that includes spending time with our loved ones.
-We don't want to worry about them facing an uncertain financial future.
-That's where life insurance can help by paying a cash sum if you die while covered by the policy.
-Given life insurance comes at a cost, how much can you expect to pay on average?
+Some things in life are priceless, and that includes spending time with our loved ones.
+But given life insurance comes at a cost, how much can you expect to pay on average?

 If you’re offered a life insurance policy, your monthly payments will be based on a range of factors, for example: